 Colour changes occur in nails for many reasons.

-- A black nail may be caused
+- A black nail may be caused by an injury.

 - Bleeding or bruising under an injured nail will cause a black or purplish appearance.
 You may need to have the blood drained from under the nail.
 The black appearance will most often go away as the injury heals, but this may take weeks.